dle8/EZPing/README.md

 ## 📋 Notes

-Remember to makr EZPing directory as Source Root.
+Remember to mark EZPing directory as Source Root.

 ## 📝 Todo

 - Add more UI to the sites.
 - Upload project design & explaination.
 - Perhaps use NGINX with Google Cloud Compute Engine?
-Elaborate more in this [article](https://cloud.google.com/community/tutorials/https-load-balancing-nginx)).
+Elaborate more in this [article](https://cloud.google.com/community/tutorials/https-load-balancing-nginx).

 ## 👏 How to contribute